Optional enrichment

 hashedPhonematch — same SHA-256 phone hash → same person. - Exact

-customerIdmatch — same CRM id → same person. - Social login bridge — same
+customerIdmatch — same application id → same person. - Social login bridge — same

 googleId/facebookId/linkedinId/appleId→ same person. - Fingerprint + IP household — same